John Byrne (judge): Legal Services Commissioner v Mullins

-The Legal Services Commissioner contended that the legal practitioner acting for a Plaintiff in a personal injuries claim had committed professional misconduct by failing to disclose the fact that his client had been diagnosed with cancer and then relying on a report in a mediation which had assumed a normal life expectancy for the client.
+The Legal Services Commissioner contended that the legal practitioner acting for a plaintiff in a personal injuries claim had committed professional misconduct by failing to disclose the fact that his client had been diagnosed with cancer and then relying on a report in a mediation which had assumed a normal life expectancy for the client.
 The claim had settled at the mediation for significantly more than if the insurer had known of the client's cancer condition.
 The practitioner, a barrister, defended the charge, arguing that continuing to rely on reports without disclosing the client's condition was not tantamount to some representation that he was not aware of facts that could deleteriously impact on his longevity, and the common assumption was that the parties would rely exclusively on their own resources and information.

 Justice Byrne held that the practitioner had intentionally deceived the insurer and its barrister concerning the client's life expectancy and this involved such a substantial departure from the standard of conduct to be expected of legal practitioners of good repute and competency as to constitute professional misconduct.
 The practitioner was publicly reprimanded, fined $20,000 and ordered to pay the Commissioner's costs.

 Gilfoyle v Conde

 In this case, Julie Gilfoyle, Burchill & Horsey Lawyers, Mylton Burns and McInnes Wilson Lawyers brought an application under the Vexatious Proceedings Act 2005 against the respondent Milton Arnoldo Conde, who had commenced more than two dozen proceedings in Queensland Courts between May 2009 and February 2010, including against solicitors and barristers acting against those he was suing, an Anti-Discrimination Tribunal member named Peter Roney and even the Chief Justice of Queensland Paul de Jersey.

-After considering all the proceedings Mr Conde had brought, Justice Byrne made the following conclusions about the Mr Conde's litigations:
+After considering all the proceedings Mr Conde had brought, Justice Byrne made the following conclusions about Mr Conde's litigations: